Policy on press and social media

 The RSS social media accounts

 Following emerging conventions, the RSS social media accounts are purely corporate.
-Access to the RSS social media accounts is restricted to the digital content editor, the head of media and external relations, the RSS web team and the chief executive.
+Access to the RSS social media accounts is restricted to the digital content editor, the head of communications, the head of policy, the RSS digital team and the chief executive.

 Using personal social media accounts

 It is recognised that social media accounts blur the lines between personal and professional commentary.
 This is in part recognised in the wider world.
-Individuals associated with the RSS (including the president, VPs, and staff) may use personal social media accounts, and are welcome to link to RSS related material, but they should be clear that these are not RSS corporate accounts, and they should be mindful of how their conduct reflects on the Society.
+Individuals associated with the RSS (including the president, other trustees and staff) may use personal social media accounts, and are encouraged to link to RSS related material, but they should be clear that these are not RSS corporate accounts, and they should be mindful of how their conduct reflects on the Society.
+Those wishing to raise concerns with the Society should do so via private channels such as email or direct messaging rather than via social media.

 Using other affiliated social media accounts

-The RSS will aim to share these posts if the RSS account @RoyalStatSoc is tagged.
-Alternatively, groups can email the digital content editor to request a share/retweet of posts.
+The RSS will aim to share affiliated accounts posts if the RSS account is tagged.
+Alternatively, groups can email the digital content editor to request a share/retweet of posts or send a direct message to the RSS corporate account.

 Affiliated groups wishing to raise concerns with the Society are expected to use appropriate private channels, such as direct messaging or email, rather than publicly on social media.